What is Stakeholder Engagement?

 - Develop systems and processes to protect key intellectual property rights, data and personnel

 - Assess the obstacles that result in academia working at a slower pace than industry.

-The involvement of policy makers at national level is important and sites can attract their participation by justifying their need of data and experiences/expertise to support the monitoring of the UNESCO RS/SR recommendation on a 4-year basis, and in particular the gender equality issues that has a special organisational structure and priority in many European Member states.
-The promotion of success stories, at the national and local level, can also inspire change in other stakeholders and shall be done in cooperation with policy-makers covering the different territorial levels.
+The involvement of policymakers at the national level is important and sites can attract their participation by justifying their need of data and experiences/expertise to support the monitoring of the UNESCO RS/SR recommendation on a 4-year basis, and in particular, the gender equality issues that has a special organisational structure and priority in many European Member states.
+The promotion of success stories, at the national and local levels, can also inspire change in other stakeholders and shall be done in cooperation with policy-makers covering the different territorial levels.
 Policymakers can participate in special focus groups discussion or/and be part of the Advisory board for the project/sites.

 QH platforms can facilitate engagement and openness to QH.
 Case study demo sites should identify value areas and actions that might be of mutual benefit; consider:

-- How institution supports community in area of innovation;
+- How an institution supports the community in the area of innovation;

 - Be careful of hidden stakeholders (e.g. fishermen and their wives; wives doing a lot of administration for fishermen);

 - Finding opportunities for inclusion of QH around community and innovation.